FreeElephants/TSxUnit/README.md

 ### In Your Project

-Dependencies and pre-requirements: installed type definitions for node (existed file typings/main/ambient/node/index.d.ts in your project).
+Dependencies and pre-requirements: installed type definitions for node in your project.

 See sample of usage: [in CalcTestExample project](https://github.com/FreeElephants/CalcTestExample).